-Federica Degno works as a Research Fellow in Cognitive Neuroscience within the School of Psychology at the University of Central Lancashire, and she is a member of the Vision, Cognition and Neuroscience group.
+Federica Degno works as a Research Fellow in Cognitive Neuroscience within the School of Psychology at the University of Central Lancashire, and she is a member of the Perception, Cognition and Neuroscience research group.

-Federica’s research focuses on foveal and parafoveal processing in reading, in the link between behavioural measures (such as eye movements) and neural measures (such as brain potentials), and in the application of novel experimental approaches to investigate reading.
+Federica’s research focuses on foveal and parafoveal processing in reading, on the link between behavioural measures (such as eye movements) and neural measures (such as brain potentials), and on the application of novel experimental approaches to investigate reading.

 Federica gained her Ph.D. in Psychology from the University of Southampton, with the thesis entitled “Co-Registration of Eye Movements and Brain Potentials to Investigate Processes Underlying Reading”, under the supervision of Professor Simon P. Liversedge and Professor Nick Donnelly.
 During her Ph.D. she developed theoretical and methodological skills to conduct experiments using co-registration methodology (i.e., simultaneously recording eye movements and fixation-related potentials).
-This novel methodology is currently used by Federica and colleagues in the Vision, Cognition and Neuroscience group at the University of Central Lancashire.
+This novel methodology is currently used by Federica and colleagues in the Perception, Cognition and Neuroscience research group at the University of Central Lancashire, in the CoRegistration lab.

-Federica works in the Brain Imaging Laboratory (BIL) within the School of Psychology.
+Federica works in the CoRegistration lab within the School of Psychology.

 Current research interests include reading, language, eye movements, event-related potentials, and fixation-related potentials.

-Federica is always happy to talk to students who are interested in ERP, FRP and/or eye movement research on reading, or on language more in general.
-To discuss opportunities to carry out this type of research (as a voluntary research assistant or as a Ph.D. student), or if you are interested in being a research participant, please contact Federica via email at firstname.lastname@example.org
+Federica is always happy to talk to students who are interested in research on reading, or on language more in general, using ERP, FRP and/or eye movement methodologies.
+To discuss opportunities to carry out this type of research (as a voluntary research assistant or as a Ph.D. student), or if you are interested in being a research participant, please contact Federica via email at email@example.com